amitrayblr/ml-proj/README.md

 # ml-proj
-Basic Machine Learning programs in python which implement basic Machine Learning Algorithms and makes use of librarires such as Pandas, SCILAB.
+A Machine Learning program in python which implements basic Machine Learning Algorithms and makes use of librarires such as NumPy, Pandas, MatPlotLib.